Erebot/Erebot/docs/src/Developers/Coding_Standard.rst

     *   Removing it eliminates the possibility for unwanted whitespace at the end of files which can cause strange outputs to the console.
     *   The closing delimiter at the end of a file is optional anyway.
-    *   PHP.net itself removes the closing delimiter from the end of its files (example: prepend.inc), so this can be seen as a "best practice."
+    *   PHP.net itself removes the closing delimiter from the end of its files, so this can be seen as a "best practice."

 Semicolons